Today’s leaders,

 How Nominations Are Assessed

-• Written Communication Skills: Is the writing clear and convincing?
+Written Communication Skills: Is the candidate’s writing clear, convincing, and easy to understand?

 Join Us